Akis-M/Akis-M.github.io/README.md

 ### Work Experience
 Data Solutions Engineer @ PricewaterhouseCoopers Ltd

+**Some of the projects I've worked on involve but are not limited to:**

 - Real-Time Streaming Data Platform

 **Project Vision:** To build a data platform as a web-app, integrated with the company's ERP and databases, that can handle large volumes of structured and semi-structured data in real time, transform it into accounting double entries and post it into the ERP accordingly.
 All operations and records must also be stored and maintained effectively and efficiently in the data warehouse.
 Clickstream data must also be analyzed in real time to provide insights that will assist the continuous improvement/continuous development effort.
 For data security and monitoring best practises, data anomalies must be detected in real-time and the relevant teams must be notified immediately.